 Humpback whales migrate to the seas off Madagascar in July, and this is a great time to visit one of the world’s most exciting honeymoon destinations.
 As well as whale watching, you can spot lemurs in the rainforest while staying at Vakona Forest Lodge and relax at the secluded Anjajavy Hotel set on a magnificent white sand beach.
 Try this 11-night honeymoon in Madagascar.

 Other options that work well in July include Botswana where the weather will be dry and the nights cool (23ºC temperatures, 10 hours of sunshine).
 It has some amazingly romantic luxury camps and lodges, such as Sanctuary Stanley’s Camp in the Okavango Delta.
 You can also stay in desert camps and meet bushmen tribes in the Makgadikgadi Pans.

 It’s the dry season in Namibia with temperatures of 21ºC and 10 hours of daily sunshine.
 It’s the best time to view game, including the desert elephant and black rhino.
 Take a hot air balloon ride over the pristine desert, see shipwrecks scattered along the Skeleton Coast, climb the world’s tallest sand dunes and stay at stunning lodges such as Wolwedans Dune Camp and Ongava Tented Camp, where you can gaze up at sparkling night skies.
 This Ultimate Namibia tour is perfect for a honeymoon.

 Technically it may be winter in Mauritius, but that doesn’t stop the sun from shining and if you like surfing, June through to August is the best time to go.
 My personal favourite hotels include hotels such as LUX* Le Morne and Trou aux Biches.
-If you’re on a budget, I recommend Veranda Paul et Virginie where a fortnight’s half-board can be had for a little as £1,000 per person, excluding flights.
+Bargain options include the four-star Centara Poste Lafayette Resort & Spa where a week’s half-board with flights will set you back less than £1,000 per person.